Anchor regression: heterogeneous data meets causality: Acknowledgements

 \section{Acknowledgements}

 We thank Martin Emil Jakobsen for pointing out the link between anchor regression and $k$-class estimators.
-DR received funding from the ONR grant 82540.
+We thank several reviewers for various helpful comments.
+DR received funding from the ONR grant N00014-17-1-2176.
 PB received funding from the European Research Council under the grant agreement No. 786461 (CausalStats -- ERC-2017-ADG).